openwebdocs/owd-website/pages/content/reports/2024/index.md

 Additionally, the Sovereign Tech Fund invested 150,000€ in Open Web Docs in 2024 as part of the STF Contribute Back Challenge (round 2).

 Open Web Docs also contracted with Google in 2024, for a total of $90,000, to work on the W3C web-features project to map BCD keys into baseline features.

+We are also very thankful to Aaron Shim and Artur Janc from the Google Security team who sponsored our Web Security docs project with $20,000.

 Payroll is Open Web Docs’ only meaningful expense.
 We pay competitive salaries in our staff's local currency, and receive health care and other regionally compliant benefits.
 In 2024, OWD spent a total of $XXXXX on payroll, inclusive of contractors, taxes, wire fees, exchange fees and payroll services.
 Minor operating expenses ($XXk) and transaction fees on collective revenue ($XXk) account for the balance of OWD expenses.
 We post all transactions on our [Open Collective](https://opencollective.com/open-web-docs) page.